 This pilot project enabled Lancashire Teaching Hospitals NHS Foundation Trust to support young and ambitious students that had a desire to pursue careers in the health sector.
-In addition, the delivery of the programme at Lancashire Teaching Hospitals NHS Foundation Trust provided the opportunity to encourage local students to pursue their future career in their local hospital/community setting by highlighting Lancashire Teaching Hospitals NHS Foundation Trust provided.
+In addition, the delivery of the programme at Lancashire Teaching Hospitals NHS Foundation Trust provided the opportunity to encourage local students to pursue their future career in their local hospital/community setting by highlighting Lancashire Teaching Hospitals NHS Foundation Trust as an employer of choice.